afshinamighi/Courses/misc/uml_uc.md

 ### Scenarios:

 In software development, a scenario is a narrative description of how a particular feature or system function will be used in real-world situations.
 It serves as a valuable tool for understanding the practical application of the software, helping to envision user interactions and system responses.
 To create effective scenarios, the first crucial step is discovering the main users or actors involved in the system.
 Identifying these key users lays the groundwork for crafting scenarios that capture their unique perspectives, needs, and interactions with the software, ensuring that the developed system aligns closely with user expectations and requirements.
 Essentially, user discovery is the initial building block for constructing meaningful and user-centric scenarios in the software development process.

+Suppose a requirement engineer, after some interviews and inspections has formulated the following two scenarios:

+#### Student
+""As a student named Alice, I imagine an easy-to-use system for submitting assignments and getting feedback.
+In this system, I want to log in and easily find the 'Submit Assignment' button.
+When submitting an assignment, I'd like to attach my code files and documents effortlessly.
+It would be great if the system can check for plagiarism in real-time, giving me instant feedback.

+After submitting, I wish to receive notifications for deadlines and when my feedback is ready.
+In the system, I also want a straightforward way to see my graded results and the feedback my instructor provided.
+This simple and user-friendly system would make it easy for me to submit assignments, stay updated, and understand how I'm doing in my courses.""

+#### Teacher
+"As Professor Smith, I envision an innovative grading system that caters to my needs as an instructor.
+In this desired system, upon logging in, I wish to seamlessly navigate to the 'Grading Submissions' section.
+Once there, I anticipate the ability to review assignments with ease, gaining access to detailed submission details, including code files and additional documents attached by students.
+As I grade assignments, I express a strong desire for a concurrent plagiarism check feature running in the background.
+This envisioned system would empower me to provide prompt feedback and address any potential plagiarism concerns immediately.
+Additionally, I desire a streamlined communication feature that facilitates interaction with students regarding feedback or plagiarism issues.
+This desired system would revolutionize the grading process, providing efficiency, integrity, and effective communication channels for instructors like myself."

-Below we will practice recongnising some scenatrios of PyGrade.
+Reading the scenarios, we will practice recongnising some functionalities of PyGrade.

 #### Interactions

 ##### Student:

-1. Submission: Students use PyGrade to submit their programming assignments, uploading their code and related files through a straightforward interface.
+1. Assignment Submission: Students use PyGrade to submit their programming assignments, uploading their code and related files through a straightforward interface.
 2. Feedback Access: After submission, students log in to PyGrade to access timely feedback from teachers, viewing comments and suggestions to understand their coding strengths and areas for improvement.
 3. Graded Results: PyGrade allows students to check their graded results, displaying assigned grades and detailed feedback, fostering a transparent and informative grading process.
 Teacher Scenario: